MSLNZ/msl-network/docs/json_formats.rst

 Information is exchanged between a :class:`~msl.network.manager.Manager`, a :class:`~msl.network.client.Client` and a :class:`~msl.network.service.Service` using JSON_ as the data format.
-The information is `serialized <https://en.wikipedia.org/wiki/Serialization>`_ to bytes and terminated with ``"\r\n"``.
+The information is serialized_ to bytes and terminated with ``"\r\n"`` (a carriage return and a line feed).

 A :class:`~msl.network.client.Client` or a :class:`~msl.network.service.Service` can be written in any programming language, but the JSON_ data format must adhere to the specific requirements specified below.
-The :class:`~msl.network.client.Client` and :class:`~msl.network.service.Service` must also check for the ``"\r\n"`` byte sequence in each packet that it receives in order to ensure that all bytes have been received.
+The :class:`~msl.network.client.Client` and :class:`~msl.network.service.Service` must also check for the ``"\r\n"`` (or just the ``"\n"``) byte sequence in each network packet that it receives in order to ensure that all bytes have been received or to check if multiple requests/responses are contained within the same network packet.

 .. _client-format: